jreisinger/docs/notes/k8s/taints-tolerations-and-node-affinity.md

     ----     ------            ----  ----               -------
     Warning  FailedScheduling  29s   default-scheduler  0/1 nodes are available: 1 node(s) had untolerated taint {key1: value1}. preemption: 0/1 nodes are available: 1 Preemption is not helpful for scheduling.

-Add tolerations for the deployment pods (spec -> template -> spec) so they get scheduled:
+Add tolerations for the deployment pods so they get scheduled:

-    ❯ k edit deployments.apps nginx
+    ❯ k edit deployments.apps nginx # spec -> template -> spec
     ...
     tolerations:
     - effect: NoSchedule